 1907 b.
-June 14th. in L'Isle-sur-la-Sorgue in the Vaucluse French Poet.
+June 14th in L'Isle-sur-la-Sorgue in the Vaucluse French Poet.
 Parents Emile Char and Marie-Therese Rouget.
 His father was mayor and managing director of the Vaucluse plasterworks.
-He spent his childhood in Nevons, then studied as a boarder at the school of Avignon.
+Spent his childhood in Nevons; studied as a boarder at the school of Avignon.

 1934 Signatory to Appel a la Lutte against the rise in fascism.
-1940 Joined the French Resistance serving under the name of Captain Alexandre.
+1940 Joined the French Resistance and served with the pseudonym Captain Alexandre.
 Commanded the Durance -> parachute drop zone.
 He wrote about these events in his prose poems Feuillets d'Hypnos in an extraordinary manner.
 Designed for the Marseille Card Game.
 1945 Initiated a lasting friendship with Albert Camus -> published in Portfolio.
+1950 Together with Albert Camus provides Text for Henriette Grindat's project La posterérité du soleil.
 1950's and 1960s, despite brief and unhappy experiences in the theater and film, he reached full maturity as a poet.
 1960's Joined the battle against the stationing of atomic weapons in Provence.
 A poet must leave traces of his passage, not proof 1988? d.
 February 19th of a heart attack in Paris.
 See Timeline The Hotel Campredon - (also known as the Maison Rene Char) in L'Isle sur la Sorgue is a public collection of his manuscripts, drawings, paintings and objets d'art.
 See wiki -> and Resistance in Every Way -> and downloads ->